MicrosoftDocs/minecraft-creator/creator/Documents/NPCDialogueDesigner.md

 ---
 author: JannisX11
 ms.author: mikeam
-title: Create NPC Dialogue with DialogueDesigner
+title: Create NPC Dialogues with DialogueDesigner
 description: "This tutorial shows how to create NPC entities with dialogue windows, using the DialogueDesigner tool." ms.service: minecraft-bedrock-edition
 ---

-# Create NPC Dialogue with DialogueDesigner
+# Create NPC Dialogues with DialogueDesigner

-This tutorial shows how to create NPC entities with dialogue windows, using the DialogueDesigner tool.
+This tutorial shows how to create NPC entities with dialogue windows, using the community [DialogueDesigner](https://jannisx11.github.io/dialogue-designer/) tool (jannisx11.github.io/dialogue-designer).

 NPC dialogues are a great way to add stories to your custom map.
 They can be used for anything from a simple text to provide information to the player, to complex multi page conversations with different reply options to choose from.

 ### Requirements

 Before learning how to create NPC dialogues, it is recommended that you understand the basics of creating resource and behavior packs.

-An NPC entity is required to use the dialogue.
-For simple applications, the built-in Minecraft NPC entity can be used, it comes with a list of texture presets for a lot of situations.
-But for custom designs, it is required to create a new entity.
-The [Minecraft Entity Wizard](MinecraftEntityWizard.md) can be used to make this easier.

 - [Introduction to Behavior Packs](BehaviorPack.md)
 - [Introduction to Resource Packs](ResourcePack.md)
 - [NPC Dialogue Command](NPCDialogue.md)
 - [Creating New Entity Types](IntroductionToAddEntity.md)

+An NPC entity is required to use the dialogue.
+For simple applications, the built-in Minecraft NPC entity can be used and it comes with a list of texture presets for a lot of situations.
+But for custom designs, it is required to create a new entity.

+The [Minecraft Entity Wizard](MinecraftEntityWizard.md) can be used to make this easier.

 ## Set-up